alvinr/data-modeling/redis/compact_structures/README.md

   }
 ```

 We use the binary string to represent the state of each seat in the given row, for example, only seat #4 has been sold in Row "A", represented by the Zero value.
+Its easy to see how seat map for a very large venue can be stored in a tiny amount of memory if we use a bitmap.

 Lets create the code that sets up these structures